 - A bad taste in your mouth

 While monitoring your socket, you may also notice food debris or leftover gauze in your extraction site.
-Unless these particles are causing pain, you can rinse your mouth with the saltwater mixture mentioned above to dislodge any food particles and prevent infection.
+You can rinse your mouth with salt water to dislodge any food particles and prevent infection.

-You also may also feel tiny pieces of tooth fragment emerging from the socket.
-This fragmentation is also not a cause for concern as any remaining pieces should come out on their own.
+You may also feel tiny pieces of tooth fragments emerging from the socket.
+This fragmentation is also not a cause for concern, as any remaining pieces should come out on their own.